 Aapo Häkkinen has recorded for the labels AEOLUS, Alba, Avie, Cantus, Deux-Elles, and Naxos, and for European radio and television companies such as DLF, MDR, NDR, WDR, BR, SR, SWR, and VRT.
-A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme over Classic FM in Finland.
+A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme on Classic FM in Finland.
 Besides the harpsichord, he regularly performs on the organ and on the clavichord.
 He has commissioned, given premières, and recorded music by Lucio Garau, Eero Hämeenniemi, Mário Laginha, Jyrki Linjama, Jukka Tiensuu, and Tapio Tuomela.
 Aapo Häkkinen has edited a series of 17th century Florentine keyboard music for Ut Orpheus Edizioni.
-He teaches at the Sibelius Academy and at international master classes.
+He teaches at the Sibelius Academy and at international masterclasses.
 He is Artistic Director of the Helsinki Baroque Orchestra and of the Helsinki Music Centre Early Music Series as well as the Janakkala Baroque Festival.

 Recordings of Bach's, Byrd's, Frescobaldi's, Haydn's, and Rameau's keyboard music can be ordered from your local distributor or directly from Alba Records